 - 2. To consider the above application and to recommend that planning permission be granted. - 3.
-This report should be read in coordination with two other reports before the Committee to vary conditions attached to separate permissions relating to the extension to the sand quarry and infilling with waste and the use of the weighbridge facilities.
+This report should be read in coordination with two other reports before the Committee to vary conditions attached to separate permissions relating to the extension to the sand quarry and infilling with waste and operation of a composting facility.